Urethral stricture: Cell therapy approach through endoscopy

 Buccal mucosal tissue harvested under local anesthesia after culturing in the lab when applied as cells through endoscopy after urethrotomy in a pilot study (BEES HAUS Procedure) has yielded encouraging results.
 This procedure has subsequently been standardised for in vitro cell culture, then in animal models of urethral stricture for both morphological engraftment of the buccal cells onto the site of the urethral injury and also immunohistochemically by negative and positive markers confirming that the transplanted cells are the ones that got engrafted covering the wounded surface of the urethra, leading to possible prevention of recurrence of the stricture.
+A hybrid combination of cells cultured in 2D yielding paracrine effect through IGF-1 secretion and those cultured in 3D Festigel polymer engrafting on to the urethrotomy site together are considered as mechanism of the patency.
 Clinically, this procedure has been started as an application in Japan as per the regenerative medicine law of Japan.
-Based on earlier reports of finely hashed tissue bits of buccal tissue transplanted in urethral stricture models having shown engraftment at the site of urethrotomy, a simplified version of this cell therapy approach named BHES-HAUS (Buccal epithelium Hashed and Encapsulated in Scaffold — Hybrid Approach to Urethral Stricture) as a clinical trial, using an endotoxin-free thermo-responsive gel (FestiGel) scaffold carrier for cell transplant is underway. with preliminary results in post-BMG plasty failure reported.
+Based on earlier reports of finely hashed tissue bits of buccal tissue transplanted in urethral stricture models having shown engraftment at the site of urethrotomy, a simplified version of this cell therapy approach named BHES-HAUS (Buccal epithelium Hashed and Encapsulated in Scaffold — Hybrid Approach to Urethral Stricture) as a clinical trial, using an excess endotoxin-free thermo-responsive gel (FestiGel) scaffold carrier for cell transplant is underway in Kamineni Institute of Medical Sciences, Hyderabad, by Prof. Suryaprakash Vaddi. with preliminary results in post-BMG plasty failure reported..
+BHES-HAUS' outcome presented in American Urological Association meeting reported safety and efficacy in terms of Q-Max flow rate..
+A comparative analysis of Q-max between treatment approaches that leave the urethrotomy wound open such as DVIU and balloon dilatation vs the approaches that preserve the urothelial integrity by cell transplantation such as BEES-HAUS and BHES-HAUS has reported the advantage of combining such cell therapies with dilatation or urethrotomy.